 Please press or starch your quilt so that there aren't (m)any wrinkles and the seams lay flat.
 When you bring your quilt in we will hang it on a hanger to keep any further wrinkles from forming.
 If you would like to bring your quilt in on a hanger we will make sure that your hanger was returned to you when you pick up your quilt.

 We carry Quilter's Dream batting on bolts and rolls.
-We keep Quilters Dream Select Cotton, Wool, 70/30 Cotton/Poly blend, and Select Poly in stock, but we can special order anything you want from Quilters Dream directly.
+We keep Quilters Dream Select Cotton, Request Cotton, 70/30 Cotton/Poly blend, and Select Poly in stock, but we can special order anything you want from Quilters Dream directly.
 If you would like a full list of the Quilters Dream offerings, please visit them at http://www.quiltersdreambatting.com/user-guide.htm

 .
 We have found that there are some brands of batting that do not quilt well and lead to subpar results.
 If you've got questions on this please call the shop.